 The first site activity took place in early 2015 with the removal of trees and other vegetation.
 The first phase of construction work commenced early 2016, starting with the diversion of Green Park Road, to be then followed by the work to widen and landscape the north river bank later in the year.
 Work to provide the majority of the flood defence boundary along the south river banks commenced in Spring 2016.

-We anticipate that flood defence works along the south edge of the river will be completed in 2017/2018 as part of the Bath Quays South development scheme.
+The flood defence works along the south edge of the river are envisaged to be completed in 2018 as part of the Bath Quays South development scheme.

 Highway works - Spring 2016